cecid/hermes-docs/docs/source/installation.rst

 #.
 Create a database user with username :literal:`corvus` and password :literal:`corvus`.

-   i.
+   a.
 Open a command prompt
    #.
 Go to :file:`{<POSTGRES_HOME>}/bin`
    #.
 Type :samp:`createuser -A -d -P -U {<POSTGRES_ADMIN>} corvus` where :samp:`{<POSTGRES_ADMIN>}` represents the name of an administrator/super-user in the PostgreSQL database.
 This value is :literal:`postgres` if not specified.
 This may require a super user or Postgres owner to execute in Linux.
    #.
 Enter the password :literal:`corvus`